floooh/chips/systems/README.md

 written in C (more specifically, a subset of C99 that compiles on gcc, clang and cl.exe both in C and C++ mode).

-The emulators are don't contain any platform-specific code and are easy to embed into bigger applications.
+The emulators don't contain any platform-specific code and are easy to embed into bigger applications.

 ## Emulated systems: